TanBinh93/tanbinhphan.github.io/_pages/projects.md

 I used open-source computational libraries such as ASTRA and TIGRE toolboxes for GPU-accelerated reconstruction, combined with custom Python routines for data preprocessing, regularization, and 3D visualization.
 The implementation was optimized for parallel computation (CUDA) to achieve fast reconstruction performance on large-scale datasets.

 This work contributes to advancing quantitative X-ray imaging, making it suitable for industrial metrology, biological imaging, and advanced material characterization.
+We have published some results of 3D Tomography reconstruction for certain specimens on our Linkedln page at https://www.linkedin.com/company/ixmagine/posts/?feedView=all.

 In the field of X-ray image processing, we have the following publication

 - Ombeline de La Rochefoucauld,...,**Tan-Binh Phan**, et al.
   *Element differentiation with a Hartmann based X-ray phase imaging system.*